yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 # ELAP-seq-poly-A-RNA-workflow

-Each replicate should contain two input libraries and an two IP libraries.
-The libraries are built with superscript III or IV.
+Each replicate should contain two sets of input and IP libraries, with each set built with superscript III or superscript IV.

 ## I. Processing of FASTQ data

 Only reads R2 is used.
-After trimming UMI, the begnning of R2 is the RT stop site, which indicates modification.
-Can otherwise construct the libraries in a way that single end sequencing is sufficient.
+After trimming UMI, the 5' end of R2 is the RT stop site, which indicates modification.
+Can otherwise construct the libraries in a way that single end sequencing data R1 is sufficient.
-This process includes five steps:
+The FASTQ data processing includes five steps:

 ### 1. trim adapter